grayresearch/tt02-s4ga/README.md

 These become the values of the first I LUTs
 (i.e., the first I LUT inputs, and LUT masks, are ignored.)

 Parameter O is the number of FPGA outputs.
-Currently O=8.
+Currently O=7.
-The last O LUT outputs are copied to the io_out[7:0] output register, in each cycle in which evaluation of all of the N K-LUTs completes.
+The last O LUT outputs are copied to the io_out[6:0] output register, in each cycle in which evaluation of all of the N K-LUTs completes.
-Note: on reset, io_out[7:0] is '0.
+On reset, io_out[6:0] is '0.

 ## Pinout